iamez/nginx-scan-block/README.md

 -- Replace 'x.x.x.x' with the specific IP address you're interested in SELECT * FROM nginx_audit_logs WHERE ip = 'x.x.x.x';

+-- Replace 'x.x.x.x' with the specific IP address you're interested in SELECT * FROM nginx_offenders WHERE ip = 'x.x.x.x' ORDER BY last_seen_time DESC;

 ```
 ### Available Audit Information
 ### The columns in the nginx_audit_logs table include: